emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 Source maps are easier to parse and more widely supported by ecosystem tooling.
 And as noted above, preserving DWARF inhibits some Binaryen optimizations.
 However DWARF has the advantage that it includes information about inlining, which can result in more accurate stack traces.

-(TODO: passing -g1 at compile time on native platforms generates (a reduced amount of) DWARF but this doesn't work for emscripten).

 Emscripten includes a tool called ``emsymbolizer`` that can map wasm code addresses to sources using several different kinds of debug info, including DWARF (in wasm object or linked files)